danilovkiri/funda_api_tracker/README.md

 3. Regions and cities used for listing filtering at the bot-level.
 Regions can be set via `/set_regions` followed by a comma-separated list of region names (case-insensitive) or via `/add_region` followed by a single region name.
 The same applies to city names via `/set_cities` and `/add_city`.
 These filters are applied only when sending data to user, not when collecting or storing data, thus can be changed any moment.
+To show the list of regions with corresponding top 5 cities run `/show_locations`.
 4. DND mode state — a boolean flag which either enables or disables DND mode, which pauses any scheduled API polling runs.
 Can be turned on and off via `/dnd_activate` and `/dnd_deactivate`, respectfully.
 DND schedule can be set via `/dnd_set_schedule` followed by two comma-separated values, defining time in a format of HH:MM **in UTC**